openwisp/openwisp-controller/docs/user/rest-api.rst

 Refer to the :ref:`examples in the "Create device location" section
 <create_device_location>` for information on payload format.

-Delete location
+Delete Location
 ~~~~~~~~~~~~~~~

 .. code-block:: text

     DELETE /api/v1/controller/location/{pk}/

-List devices in a location
+List Devices in a Location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: text

     GET /api/v1/controller/location/{id}/device/

-List locations with devices deployed (in GeoJSON format)
+List Locations with Devices Deployed (in GeoJSON Format)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Note**: this endpoint will only list locations that have been assigned to a device.